 - Creative application of tools and techniques which may include one-to-one training, facilitating, counseling & networking.

 - Encouragement to commit to actions and the development of lasting personal growth & change.

 - Unconditional positive regard for the client(s), which means that the coach is at all times supportive and non-judgmental of the client, their views, lifestyle, and aspirations.

-- Ensure that client(s) develop personal competencies and do not develop unhealthy dependencies on the coaching or mentoring relationship.
+- Ensure that the client(s) develop personal competencies and do not develop unhealthy dependencies on the coaching or mentoring relationship.

 - Evaluation of the outcomes of the process, using objective measures wherever possible to ensure the relationship is successful and the client(s) is achieving their personal goals.